"Thank you for calling. Your call is important to us. Please listen carefully as our menu options have changed."

 Urgency Detection

 AI identifies language patterns indicating emergencies.
-"My pipe burst," "I have no heat," "this is urgent"—these trigger immediate routing to on-call staff rather than a standard menu.
+"My pipe burst," "I have no heat," "this is urgent"—these trigger intelligent call routing to on-call staff rather than a standard menu.
+For plumbers and HVAC companies, this kind of urgency detection is essential.

 No pressing 7 for emergencies.
 No hoping someone checks voicemail quickly.